ainc/ainc-2018/_courses/coding-club-l3.md

         </div>
         <div id="collapseTwo" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingTwo">
           <div class="panel-body">
-            <p>The Students in the Academy should have some experience with programming.
-They should be familiar with terms like: variables, loops, conditionals, classes, etc. They don't need to have a large portfolio, that's what we're here for.</p>
+            <p>No prior programming experience is required, but students should be comfortable typing and using a web browser!</p>
           </div>
         </div>
       </div>